magrathea7/hello-world/README.md

 Hi Humans!

 Inuk here, I like Node.js and npm (that's is the clue).
-I've had mushroom omelette on the moon and find them far superior to Earth mushroom omlette.
+I've had mushroom omelette on the moon and find them far superior to earth mushroom omlette.